sujang958/commands.news/README.md

 Command.news collect and track the latest IT news, and upload it on the site.
 > (News are form google news)
 - Upload
 If I have missed news, then you can upload it or more better news.
+> (You can upload news in 10 per a minute)